kiranbhusalusha-bit/study-buddies/README.md

 System requirements are analysed and system behaviour is defined using UML modelling approaches.

-# 2. User Stories
+## 2. User Stories
 The needs of the students using the Study Buddies platform are discussed in user stories.
 Every story belongs to the format suggested by GOV.UK: As a...
 I must/wish to Thus, that
 The story's completion is determined by acceptance criteria.

-**i.
-User Story 1: Establish a Profile**
+### i.
+User Story 1: Establish a Profile
 I must set up a Study Buddies profile with my topics and personal information as a university student so that other students can get to know me and determine whether I'd be a good study partner.
 It's completed when
-▪ When I can enter my name, course, and year, it's finished.
+- When I can enter my name, course, and year, it's finished.
-▪ When I can add subjects that I can assist with, it's finished.
+- When I can add subjects that I can assist with, it's finished.
-▪ When I can add subjects that I require assistance with, it's finished.
+- When I can add subjects that I require assistance with, it's finished.
 When my profile is saved and accessible in the system, it's finished.

-**ii.
-User Story 2: Study Buddy List View**
+### ii.
+User Story 2: Study Buddy List View
 I need to see a list of other students who are willing to study because I am a student seeking assistance. that I can locate possible study partners as soon as possible.
 It’s completed when
-▪ When I see a list of students together with their names and subjects, it's finished.
+- When I see a list of students together with their names and subjects, it's finished.
-▪ When I can click on a student to see their entire profile, it's finished.
+- When I can click on a student to see their entire profile, it's finished.

-**iii.
-User Story 3: Viewing a Student's Profile**
+### iii.
+User Story 3: Viewing a Student's Profile
 Selecting a study companion as a student to determine whether a student is a suitable fit for my needs, I must look at their profile.
 It’s completed when
-▪ When I can view their subjects, availability, and bio, it's finished.
+- When I can view their subjects, availability, and bio, it's finished.
-▪ When I can go back to the list after looking at a profile, it's finished.
+- When I can go back to the list after looking at a profile, it's finished.

-**iv.
-User Story 4- Search by Subject**
+### iv.
+User Story 4- Search by Subject
 As a student in need of assistance in a particular subject I have to look for study partners by subject. in order to locate someone who can assist me with that subject.
 It’s completed when
-▪ When I can type or choose a subject, it's finished.
+- When I can type or choose a subject, it's finished.
-▪ When the results only display pupils who fit that subject, it is completed.
+- When the results only display pupils who fit that subject, it is completed.

-**v.
-User Story 5 – Create a Study Request Listing** As student in need of assistance
+### v.
+User Story 5 – Create a Study Request Listing
+As student in need of assistance
 I have to make a list of research requests. so hat other students can offer to learn with me after noticing my areas of need.
 It’s completed when
-▪ When I am able to enter a title, subject, and description, it is finished.
+- When I am able to enter a title, subject, and description, it is finished.
-▪ When my listing shows up in the list of research requests, it's finished.
+- When my listing shows up in the list of research requests, it's finished.

-**vi.
-View Study Request Details**
+### vi.
+View Study Request Details
 As students who want to assist
 I must see a study request's specifics. so that I can determine if I can provide assistance It’s completed when
-▪ When I see the complete description, the subject, and the person who posted it
+- When I see the complete description, the subject, and the person who posted it

-**vii.
-User Story 7 – Browse by Category/Tags**
+### vii.
+User Story 7 – Browse by Category/Tags
 As the student looking into possibilities
 I have to look through study requests and study companions by tags or categories. so that even if I don't have a certain person in mind, I can find sessions and people who are relevant.
 It’s completed when
-▪ When I can click on a category or tag, it's finished.
+- When I can click on a category or tag, it's finished.
-▪ When I come across matching profiles or listings, I take action.
+- When I come across matching profiles or listings, I take action.

-**viii.
-User Story 8 – Send a message**
+### viii.
+User Story 8 – Send a message
 Setting up a study session as a student, I have to message a different student so that we may coordinate when and how to learn together and communicate.
 It’s completed when
-▪ When I am able to access a message interface from a student's profile or study request, it is finished.
+- When I am able to access a message interface from a student's profile or study request, it is finished.
-▪ When I can type and send a message, it's finished.
+- When I can type and send a message, it's finished.
-▪ When the other student receives and can see the message, it is completed.
+- When the other student receives and can see the message, it is completed.
-▪ When I can see the messages I've already sent, it's finished.
+- When I can see the messages I've already sent, it's finished.

-# 3. Use Case Diagram
+## 3. Use Case Diagram
 Based on the user stories established in part 2, this part outlines the primary players and use cases for the Study Buddies system.
 A high-level overview of how a student uses the system and what features it needs to have is given by the use case diagram.
-## i.
+### i.
 Actors
 Student: A college student who makes use of the Study Buddies system in order to:
 a.
 Establish and maintain their profile